Criminal Law Attorney Serving Virginia Beach

 Whether you need representation for a serious criminal charge or a minor traffic offense, Scott R. Barney, Esq. can represent you to make sure you are treated fairly.

-With an experience criminal law attorney on your side, you will gain the resources needed to fully understand the court system and have legal support from someone with your best interest in mind.
+With an experienced criminal law attorney on your side, you will gain the resources needed to fully understand the court system and have legal support from someone with your best interest in mind.

 Adult criminal cases